just-buildsystem/justbuild/doc/concepts/profiling.md

 that particular build invocation can facilitate cooperation, even with remote sites.

-## Considerations
+## Underlying design considerations

 In the described profiling use cases, the importance is evolution over time.
 For build steps, the relevant data is the time taken and the frequency that build step has to run.
 For steps that are only run very infrequently, usually the time taken is not that important.
-But for both those pieces of information, the evolution (typically along the main deveopment branch of the code base) is relevant.
+But for both those pieces of information, the evolution (typically along the main development branch of the code base) is relevant.
  - If a build step suddenly has to be run a lot more often, and hence gets more relevant for the overall duration of the build, this can be a hint that a change in the dependency structure added